mikebaldi/Idle-Champions/Readme.md

 # IC Script Hub
-## Testing Branch
+## ``New:``
-This branch is for use with and for testing of antilectual's [ScriptHub-AutomaticOffsets](https://github.com/antilectual/ScriptHub-AutomaticOffsets).
+Script Hub has been updated for use with and with antilectual's [ScriptHub-AutomaticOffsets](https://github.com/antilectual/ScriptHub-AutomaticOffsets).
+See the the linked repo for instructions on how to use it to update Script Hub's offsets.

 ## Introduction